ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 # Sequence Generation with Evo 2

-Evo 2 can generate new DNA sequences by starting from a short input sequence and predicting what comes next, one step at a time.
-In this section, I’ll show you how to use Evo 2 to either continue a DNA sequence with no extra guidance, or to search for a sequence that meets a specific goal.
+Evo 2 can generate new DNA sequences by starting from a short input sequence and predicting what nucleotides come next, one base at a time.
+Evo 2 can be used to generate novel sequences with no guidance (zero-shot novel generation), or to search for a sequence that meets a specified goal (directed search).

 ## Zero-Shot Novel Genomic Sequences